StAResComp/2018-03-29-standrews/lessons/python/tutor_notes.md

 # 2018-03-29 Python lesson tutor notes

-These notes are intended for the tutor as they work through the material, but
+These notes are intended for the tutor as they work through the material, but may be useful for independent learning.

 # Start the slides